openframeworks/ofBook/chapters/game_design/chapter.md

 Save your file to your hard drive desktop and name it `PlaytestInterface`.

 You are done building your interface for play testing.
-Now let’s deploy it!
+Now let's deploy it!
 On your mobile device, launch TouchOSC.
 It will launch and open a settings screen.

 This is when we need the network address of your computer we retrieved earlier.
 Under Connections, touch OSC: **[KL: Is this colon intentional?
 Unfortunately I can't follow this part of the tutorial right now to know for sure.]**  and set it to the IP address of your computer to link the two.
 It should look something like `192.165.0.3`.